theryguy359/JavaPacketSimulation/README.md

 # JavaPacketSimulation
-Simulates packet exchanges between clients and their servers running under one program.
+Simulates packet exchanges between clients and their servers running under one program using Java socket programming.